 Or is Beam’s strategy to lure in those non-Bourbon drinkers with a premium name they’ve heard about for years?

-If the bartender set a bottle of Knob Creek Smoked Maple down in front of them vs. Red Stag, a pleased consumer may jumpy right right for the better stuff as a next step.
+If the bartender set a bottle of Knob Creek Smoked Maple down in front of them vs. Red Stag, a pleased consumer may jump right for the better stuff as a next step.

 On their own, most Bourbons generally have approach flavors and more quickly become an acquired taste than other whiskies.